Where do I…

 Turn for help?

-The best part is whether you’re a parent, grandparent, care provider, or concerned adult, everyone is welcome at Parent Academy.
+The best part is whether you’re a parent, grandparent, care provider, or concerned adult, everyone is welcome at Families of the Treasure Coast.

 Navigate the St. Lucie County Public School’s website to find information on school-related topics such as: school zones and grades, student assignment application process, Exceptional Student Education (ESE), Title I SES Tutoring, Parent Involvement, support for Migrants and English Speakers of Other Languages, District test information, Family Access, promotion/graduation requirements, and much more.